RNCryptor/RNCryptor/README.md

   * Swift project: In your target's Build Settings, set "Objective-C Bridging Header" to your path for `RNCryptor.h`.
 (Or create a bridiging header and follow instructions above.)
   * ObjC project: Xcode will ask if you want to create a bridging header.
 Allow it to, and add `#import "RNCryptor.h"` to the header (or the path to which you copied `RNCryptor.h`)
 * To access RNCryptor from Swift, you don't need to import anything.
 It's just part of your module.
-* To acces RNCryptor from ObjC, import your Swift header (*modulename*-Swift.h).
+* To access RNCryptor from ObjC, import your Swift header (*modulename*-Swift.h).
 For example: `#import "MyApp-Swift.h"`.

 Built this way, you don't need to (and can't) `import RNCryptor` into your code.
 RNCryptor will be part of your module.

 ### [Carthage](https://github.com/Carthage/Carthage)

-    github "RNCryptor/RNCryptor" "RNCryptor-4.0.0-beta.1"
+    github "RNCryptor/RNCryptor" "RNCryptor-4.0.0"

+This approach will not work for OS X commandline apps.
 Don't forget to embed `RNCryptor.framework`.

-Built this way, you should add `import RNCryptor` to your code.
+Built this way, you should add `@import RNCryptor;` to your ObjC or `import RNCryptor` to your Swift code.

 This approach will not work for OS X commandline apps.